okamgnienie/taco-hemingway--marmur/en.md

 Buy from him?
 I'd rather buy frost in Siberia

-Passenger gets rapidly, crosses Rubicon
+Passenger gets up rapidly, crosses Rubicon

-Quietly improve his tie and then says, "Get the fuck out!"
+Quietly improve his tie and then says, "Get out!"

-I see the cool marble of his eye
+I see the cold marble of his eye

 Dark thoughts in his skull already want to wake up

-His desires are hidden, not for show
+His desires are hidden, not for the show

 I can see that he wants to have a big house, full of other people's wives